Economy of Montenegro: Energy

-Agriculture of Montenegro
+Agriculture

 In July 2006 prior to EU integration efforts a survey document was produced by the Ministry of Agriculture, Forestry and Water Management for the EU-funded project Agriculture and Rural Development Strategy of Montenegro.
 The Statistical Office of Montenegro learned as late as November 2021 how to collect its data in formats acceptable to the European Commission.

-Since 2010 agricultural trade relations between the EU and Montenegro have been governed by the EU-Montenegro Stabilisation and Association Agreement, and with the exception of beef, sugar and wine all agricultural products originating in Montenegro can enter the EU duty free.
+Since 2010 agricultural trade relations between the EU and Montenegro have been governed by the EU-Montenegro Stabilisation and Association Agreement, and with the exception of beef, sugar and wine all agricultural products originating in Montenegro can enter the EU duty-free.
 The EU has a large agri-food trade surplus with Montenegro, and exports meat, dairy and food preparations.
 The EU mainly imports vegetables such as mushrooms, wine and oils from Montenegro.

 It was reported by the EC Directorate-General for Agriculture and Rural Development in March 2019 that the share of agriculture in Montenegro's GDP was 8%.
 Agricultural land accounts for 38% of the total.
 Olives and citrus fruits are grown in the coastal region, while seasonal vegetables and tobacco are produced in the central areas.
 In the north of the country ungulates dominate the farming.
 The largest share of the land consists of pasture and grassland.

 Montenegro became a member of the UN International Fund for Agricultural Development (IFAD) in 2015, which notes that the rural population represents one-third of the total.
 In 2019 the IFAD focused its activities "on the key challenges of better connectivity and higher productivity by (i) fostering the graduation of micro and small agricultural holdings from the current non-viable subsistence-type agriculture toward semi-commercial and commercial agriculture, through investments in pro-poor rural infrastructure, (ii) promoting the aggregation of smallholders within inclusive value chain clusters and (iii) supporting the proactive role of municipalities to deploy investment to promote inclusion for entire sectors of the rural population."